2. Practical reasons. There were longer things I wanted them to read, but for one reason or another I didn't want to assign for homework.

 Some other examples I have used in my classroom:

 - All Quiet on the Western Front, chapter 6 - this is something that all the history teachers at my school were doing, which is why I did it.
 And I loved it.
 I asked the students how they liked it on the written assessment they did at the end, and over 90% of students found it a worthwhile experience.
 Some of those 90% qualified their response by saying the reading was sad, and some students felt that three days was excessive.
 I read aloud chapter six from the book, as students followed along, for three days.
 We paused often to discuss, and give them the opportunity to write about various themes developed in the book.
-Personally, I found it rather grueling to read aloud for 5 period in a row for 3 days, but I discussed that with the students.
+Personally, I found it rather grueling to read aloud for 5 periods in a row for 3 days, but I discussed that with the students.
 The point of the chapter (and the whole book) is that war is hell.
 And so in a way, the reading "simulated" this experience.
 We discussed the merits of reading something that was painful and dreary for so many minutes, and that in and of itself was a "teachable moment."

 - A related piece, we read the famous poem by Wilfred Owen, "Dulce Et Decorum Est." And rather than reading it myself, I found a video of the English actor, Christopher Eccleston, reading it aloud on youtube.
 Check it out.
 And if you are interested, here is the introductory handout I created.